longbm1104/WeatherApp/README.md

 Here is the link of Figma Design: https://www.figma.com/design/8ghshlNE3PXw8uZppmdhYg/HW3?node-id=0%3A1&t=FPUBULFwS5RuFASw-1

-This homework take me about 20 hours
+This homework take me about 20 hours.
+The most challenging part of this homework with the working the API, and parsing the response.

 These are resources that I used: